straw-hat-team/adr/adrs/5541831634/README.md

   to currency.
 Except formatters, use `<fractalDir>/i18n/numbers` instead.
-* You **must** use `<fractalDir>/helpers` to store anything that does not fall into any of the other helper directory category.
+* You **must** use `<fractalDir>/helpers` to store anything that does not fall into any of the other helper directory categories.
 * You **must** use `<fractalDir>/transports/http` to store anything related to HTTP transport clients.
 * You **must** use `<fractalDir>/transports/web-socket` to store